aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 ### CHAPTER 14.
 COMPONENT COUPLING

 The next **three principles** deal with the **relationships between components**.
 Here again we'll run into **tension between develop-ability and logical design**.
 The **forces** that **impinge** upon the **architecture** are **technical, political and volatile**.

+#### THE ACYCLIC DEPENDENCIES PRINCIPLE

+> Allows no cycles in the component dependency graph.

+The «morning after syndrome» occurs where many developers modify the same source files.
+Yesterday evening it worked, but today it's broken – because someone changed the files I rely on.

+Two solutions:

+- «the weekly build»;
+- the Acyclic dependencies principle (ADP).

+##### THE WEEKLY BUILD

+The developers ignore each other for the first 4 days of the week, working in their private copies.
+On Friday, they integrate all their changes and build the system.
+This integration is a serious penalty, cost and ineffective.

+##### ELIMINATING DEPENDENCY CYCLES

+The solution to this problems is to **partition** the development environment **into releasable components**.